warmana/cloudant-docs-fork/docs2017/src/tutorials/create_database.md

 ```
 {:codeblock}

->   **Note**: The service credentials supplied were real and valid,
+>   **Note**: The service credentials illustrated here
-    and were provided when a sample Cloudant service was created on Bluemix.
+    were defined when a demonstration Cloudant service was created on Bluemix.
-    The credentials are incldued here to show how they would be applied in a Python application.
+    The credentials are reproduced here to show how they would be used in a Python application.
     However,
-    this particular sample Cloudant service has been removed now,
+    the demonstration Cloudant service has been removed now,
-    so these exact credentials will not work;
+    so these credentials will not work;
-    you _must_ supply your own service credentials.
+    you _must_ supply and use your own service credentials.

 Once you have enabled the Python client library within your application,
 and identified the service credentials,